Amanda Lane, Executive Director

-Monica Greco became involved with CRP while on her Fulbright year in Jordan, where she researched Roman Military History and studied the Arabic language.
-Monica graduated from Princeton University in 2013 with a Bachelor’s in Classics and Public Policy from The Woodrow Wilson School.
-She served as CRP’s Operations Director before returning to the US to work for Bridgewater Associates in Connecticut.
-Currently serving as Board Treasurer, she recently graduated with an MSc in Refugee Studies and Forced Migration at the University of Oxford.
+Monica Greco currently serves as the CRP Board Treasurer, having previously served as CRP’s Operations Director, before returning to the U.S. to work for Bridgewater Associates in Connecticut.
+She recently graduated with an MSc in Refugee Studies and Forced Migration at the University of Oxford.

 Serving as the Board Secretary at CRP, Hind Katkhuda is a Jordanian that is very keen on giving back to her country by being involved in CRP.
 Currently completing her MBA at UC Berkeley, Haas, Hind has volunteered in various capacities over the past 10 years to help refugees resettled in the U.S. Prior to business school, Hind worked to develop solar plants across the U.S. at Recurrent Energy, one of the largest solar project developers in the country.
 Hind previously received a BS in Environmental Engineering from Yale University, and an MS in Civil Engineering from Stanford University.